ceph/ceph/doc/rados/operations/health-checks.rst

 The number of PGs in use in the cluster is below the configurable threshold of ``mon_pg_warn_min_per_osd`` PGs per OSD.
-This can lead to suboptimal distribution and balance of data across the OSDs in the cluster, and similar reduce overall performance.
+This can lead to suboptimal distribution and balance of data across the OSDs in the cluster, and similarly reduce overall performance.

 This may be an expected condition if data pools have not yet been created.